pspiagicw/pspiagicw/README.md

  If you didn't already guess, I like terminals and systems programming.

- I work as a compiler engineer and that's where most of my passion pours into.
+ I work as a Compiler Engineer and that's where most of my passion pours into.

  Here are some projects I developed for personal use, you might find useful.